glotts12/starSense/README.md

 cd ..
 ```

-This produces a shared module:
+This produces a shared module which can be imported directly by Python:
 ```
 build/starSense.so
 ```

-which can be imported directly by Python.

 ---